hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     }
     ```

-    This will disable resource sets, they are a more advanced topic that we won't need for this guide
+    This will disable resource sets.
+They are a more advanced topic that we won't need for this guide.

-    To make things a bit cheaper for this guide we will also update the default networking configuration.
-Add the following under the Segment object
+    To reduce costs we will also update the default networking configuration.
+Add the following under the Segment object:

     ```json
     {